smucclaw/documentation/docs/returning-keywords.rst

 * Every driver shall not operate any vehicle whose road tax is not paid.
   (Regulative)

-Qualifying rules and constitutive rules are similar!
+Compliance rules and constitutive rules are similar!

 Constitutive rules state that an X counts as a Y when it meets certain criteria.
-Very often, the Y is simply that it is a *valid* X in some way.
+Very often, the Y is simply that it is a *valid*, or *qualifying*, X in some way.

+- A thing is a piece of paper if it is rectangular and thin and is made from wood pulp and has a light background.

+- A piece of paper is a train ticket if text, formatted in a certain way, was printed on that paper by some authorized agent or machine.

+- A train ticket is a *valid train ticket* if it matches the train the passenger is actually on, and if it matches the passenger -- for instance, a youth ticket would be invalid for an adult passenger.

-Qualifying rules state that *every* X (within a certain scope) must be a Y.
+Compliance rules state that *every* X (within a certain scope) must be a Y.

 We're still working on the syntax of qualifying rules, but they are likely to follow the syntax of regulative rules, but with the mandatory keywords `BE` or `HAVE` instead of `DO`.

+Regulative: `PARTY P1 MUST DO pay P2`

+Constitutive: `DECIDE ticket IS valid WHEN passenger name IS ticket name`

+Compliance: `EVERY passenger on a train MUST BE in possession of a valid ticket OR BE a railway employee in valid uniform`

+So when the train conductor walks through the train, they are testing for compliance.
+There are two ways to comply: wear a valid uniform or hold a valid ticket.
+In legal writing, the notion of "validity" is often so obvious that it is implicit and goes unsaid; but in L4, we prefer to be explicit and say it.

 Or else what?